ikozyris/corrector/README.md

 So, the `table/` directory has a simple algorithm that creates a 26x26 2d array, that maps each letter's penalty to another letter.
 For example, `w` and `s` have a (manhattan) distance of 1, whereas `q` and `r` are 2 keys apart, thus much less likely be swapped when typing.

-However this is flawed in the case the 2 strings don't have equal length (such as when a key wasn't pressed), but this issue can be mitigated by doing 2 comparisons, one from the start, and one from the end.
+However, this is flawed; when the 2 strings don't have equal length (such as when a key wasn't pressed), but this issue can be mitigated by doing 2 comparisons, one from the start, and one from the end.